heroseh/vui/README.md

 # Features
 - No dependencies (expect libc)
 	- But requires hooking up to sub systems of your application.
 See the **backends** directory.
-- Basic Controls (Buttons, Check Box, Radio Button, Progress Bar, Text Box, Input Box, Scroll View)
+- Basic Controls (Buttons, Check Box, Radio Button, Progress Bar, Text Box, Input Box, Scroll View, Sliders, Multi Line Text Box)
 - Advance Layout System
 	- Controls can be offset and aligned to the center, each edge or each corner
 	- Automatic, Fill Parent and Fill Ratio of Parent sizing.